 The Toyota Production System (TPS) is a manufacturing model that has changed the way production works around the world.
-TPS originated in Japan at the Toyota Motor Company in the first half of the twentieth century.
+TPS originated in Japan and was developed by Toyota Motor Corporation in the first half of the twentieth century.
 TPS has become widely known in the West at Lean Manufacturing or just Lean.
 The Toyota Production System aims to streamline processes and reduce waste in order to increase efficiency and improve productivity.
 It also focuses on respecting people in the workplace and ultimately pleasing the customer.

 To achieve these goals, TPS practitioners focus on the value of the work they do or the products they make.
 They do this by examining the value stream—the process that creates products from start to finish—to identify areas for improvement.
-Often, these opportunities for improvement involve what are referred to as the 7 wastes of Lean.
+Often, these opportunities for improvement involve the elimination of waste—referred to as the 7 wastes of Lean.
 These wastes are sometimes called muda, a Japanese word for waste.
 Other improvement possibilities involve mura (unevenness) and muri (overburden), which can strain people and processes.

 The Toyota Production System also involves changing the culture of the workplace so everyone looks for small ways to continually improve processes.
 This continuous improvement is called kaizen.
 Many other methods and tools are used in TPS as well including 5S, gemba, kanban, just-in-time, poka yoke, and heijunka.
 Each of these concepts contributes to making the workplace function effectively.